nokonoko/Uguu/README.md

 # About
 [Uguu.se](http://uguu.se) source code, stores files and deletes after X amount of time.

+Note: [Uguu.se](https://Uguu.se) no longer runs this code but instead a modified version of [Pomf](https://github.com/pomf/pomf), will be uploading that code soon.

 # Tested with:
 * Apache (PHP 5.4) on Ubuntu 14.04 LTS
 * Apache (PHP 5.6) on Debian 8 Jessie